Juan Gabriel Vásquez: The Barcelona years (1999–2012)

 In 2000, Vásquez began working as an editor at Lateral, an independent Barcelona magazine that was published between 1994 and 2006.
 Under the direction of a Hungarian expatriate, Mihály Dés, the magazine brought together a generation of emerging writers such as French novelist Mathias Énard and Catalan cultural critic Jordi Carrión.
 The Chilean novelist Roberto Bolaño was also connected to the magazine.

 While working at Lateral, Vásquez wrote a series of short stories based on his experiences during the years he spent in France and Belgium.
 Lovers on All Saints’ Day was published in Colombia in April 2001; although it was well received, evoking comparisons to Raymond Carver and Jorge Luis Borges, critics were surprised by the fact that a Colombian author should write a book with Belgian or French characters.
 The few reviews that appeared in Spain praised the "subtleties of a Central European narrator" and discussed the simultaneous influence of Borges and Hemingway.
 From then on Vásquez would consider Lovers on All Saints’ Day as his first mature book.

-During the early years in Barcelona Vásquez also worked as a translator.
+During the early years in Barcelona, Vásquez also worked as a translator.
 He was commissioned to do the first translation published in Spain of Hiroshima, by John Hersey.
 In 2002, after leaving Lateral, he concentrated on translation and journalism as ways to earn a living.
 He wrote articles and book reviews for El Periódico de Catalunya and El País, among others.
 He translated Victor Hugo’s Last Day of a Condemned Man and John Dos Passos’ Journeys Between Wars.
 In 2003, Vásquez published Nowhere Man (El hombre de ninguna parte), a brief biography of Joseph Conrad.

-The following year he published the novel he now regards as his first: The Informers.
+The following year, Vásquez published the novel he now regards as his first: The Informers.
 Its critical reception was extraordinary.
 The novel was praised by Mario Vargas Llosa and Carlos Fuentes.
 Semana Magazine, one of the most influential Colombian publications, chose it as one of the most important novels published since 1981.
 In a few years, it was translated into more than a dozen languages.
 In England, where it was endorsed by John Banville, it was shortlisted for the Independent Foreign Fiction Prize.
 Its publication in the United States in 2009 had an unusual reception for a Latin American writer.
 In The New York Times, Larry Rohter wrote: "Vasquez's career takes off remarkably."
 Jonathan Yardley, in The Washington Post, said it was "the best work of literary fiction to come my way since 2005".
 The novel was translated by Anne McLean, who has subsequently translated all of Vásquez’s books.